sagi-z/vimspectorpy/README.md

 ### g:vimspectorpy#cmd_prefix

 This plugin will not override command names you defined yourself.
-To avoid naming conflicts you could ass a prefix to its commands.
+To avoid naming conflicts you could add a prefix to its commands.

 This will make all the 'Py...' commands start with 'VS' (VSPyconsole, VSPyattach, ...):